-Fishing (saltwater and freshwater) and hunting licenses, valid January 1 to December 31 of each year, may be purchased online via fishnh.com, from license agents, Fish and Game Department headquarters in Concord, Fish and Game Region 1, 2 and 4 offices and some town or city clerks.
+Fishing (saltwater and freshwater) and hunting licenses, valid January 1 to December 31 of each year, may be purchased online via fishnh.com, from license agents, at Fish and Game Department headquarters in Concord, Fish and Game Region 1, 2 and 4 Offices and some town or city clerks.
 Applicants must purchase their own licenses.
-A $2 transaction fee is charged for each license form ($3 for Internet purchases).
+A $2 transaction fee is charged for each license form ($2.75 for Internet purchases).

-Note: Any person who is no longer a legal resident of the state, but still retains a valid N.H. driver’s license, is guilty of a misdemeanor if he/she tries to obtain a resident fishing, hunting or trapping license based on this driver’s license.
+Note: Any person who is no longer a legal resident of the state, but still retains a valid New Hampshire driver’s license, is guilty of a misdemeanor if they try to obtain a resident fishing, hunting or trapping license based on this driver’s license.

 The following Permanent Disabled Licenses may be available to qualified N.H. residents: Disabled Veteran License, Paraplegic License, Blind Fishing License, Complimentary Fishing for Developmentally Disabled.
 Visit fishnh.com for information and application forms.

 Conviction for violation of any fishing law or rule, littering, or criminal trespass (RSA 214:19; 207:36-b; 635:2) may result in the revocation of your fishing license or privilege.

 The license must be carried on your person when fishing or hunting.
 For fishing licenses, a pdf or other fixed image of a valid license visible on a smart phone is sufficient to comply with the law, as long as a Conservation Officer can view the information contained on the license and a photo ID can be presented.
 While clamming, your license must be displayed in plain view (see Shellfish).

 Striped Bass Volunteer Angler Survey — Join Us!

 Do you like to fish for striped bass in New Hampshire?
 Tell N.H.
 Fish and Game’s Marine Division about your striped bass fishing — and you could win a great prize!